Galaxy mergers classification using CNNs trained on S\'ersic models, residuals and raw images: Discussion

 \subsection{Occlusion}

-Following \cite{pearson2022north}, occlusion experiments were performed on five mergers and five non-mergers.
+Following \cite{pearson2022north}, occlusion experiments were performed on five mergers and five non-mergers from the test set and the $0.76 < z < 1$ redshift range.
 This technique is used to visualize what parts of the image are important for classification, as CNN feature maps are very unintuitive in deeper layers.
-In Fig. \ref{mergers_oc} we choose mergers that were: a) classified as mergers by all three CNNs, b) classified as non-mergers by all three CNNs, c) classified as mergers by CNN1 and as non-mergers by CNN2 and CNN3, d) classified as mergers by CNN2, and as non-mergers by CNN1 and CNN3, and e) classified as mergers by CNN3 and as non-mergers by CNN1 and CNN2.
-We also take non-mergers in Fig. \ref{non-mergers_oc} that were: a) classified as non-mergers by all three CNNs, b) classified as mergers by all three CNNs, c) classified as non-mergers by CNN1 and as mergers by CNN2 and CNN3, d) classified as non-mergers by CNN2, and as mergers by CNN1 and CNN3, and e) classified as non-mergers by CNN3 and as mergers by CNN1 and CNN2.
-The occlusion experiment relies on covering the image with a box (we used 8×8 pixels), evaluating it, shifting the box one pixel to the right so it covers different pixels, evaluating it again, and repeating it all over until the box reaches the lower right corner of an image.
+The occlusion experiment relies on covering the image with a box (we used 8×8 pixels), evaluating the models' predicted class probability after occluding, shifting the box one pixel to the right so it covers different pixels, evaluating the class again, and repeating it all over until the box reaches the lower right corner of an image.
 The occluded images are treated as normal galaxy images by a network.
 For CNN1 and CNN3 we used a box filled with noise with the properties of the image background, and for CNN2 we used a box filled with 0 values.
 This is done to not introduce structures that were not previously seen by the network, as there are no empty chunks in original images and residual images and there are no noise structures on the model images.
 This technique allows us to create an importance heatmap, which represents the average classification when each pixel was occluded.
 For mergers, important parts of the image will have lower scores in the importance heatmap than less important parts, and for non-mergers, important parts of the image will have higher scores than less important parts.
+In Fig. \ref{mergers_oc} we choose mergers that were: a) classified as mergers by all three CNNs, b) classified as non-mergers by all three CNNs, c) classified as mergers by CNN1 and as non-mergers by CNN2 and CNN3, d) classified as mergers by CNN2, and as non-mergers by CNN1 and CNN3, and e) classified as mergers by CNN3 and as non-mergers by CNN1 and CNN2.
+We also take non-mergers in Fig. \ref{non-mergers_oc} that were: a) classified as non-mergers by all three CNNs, b) classified as mergers by all three CNNs, c) classified as non-mergers by CNN1 and as mergers by CNN2 and CNN3, d) classified as non-mergers by CNN2, and as mergers by CNN1 and CNN3, and e) classified as non-mergers by CNN3 and as mergers by CNN1 and CNN2.

 For selected known mergers (Fig.\ref{mergers_oc}), CNN1 chooses the primary galaxy as the most important part of the image for classification (a), (c) and (d), as seen by the lowest prediction values in the place where the primary galaxy is.
 It can also be seen that the secondary galaxy plays a role in the classification score in (b), though not that much as the outskirts of the primary galaxy.
 For selected known non-mergers (Fig. \ref{non-mergers_oc}) we observe similar behavior.
 CNN1 also uses the primary galaxy to determine the classification for (a), (b), (c), and (d), where in (e) we see a shift of focus to the secondary galaxy, which in this case may be due to its greater brightness than primary galaxy.
 As expected, the most important region for classification of raw images seems to be the primary galaxy.
 This is the region where double nuclei are expected to be observed in merging galaxies, which are strong indicators of a merging process.
 This can also be seen in feature maps - convolutions of image with learnable kernel in Fig. \ref{fmaps}, which confirms that double nuclei is probably one of the most important features for CNN1.